Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: RESULTS and discussion

 \subsection{Xray Reflectivity}

-Figure \ref{fig_Xrflx} compares XRR measurements of the NdCo$_{4.6}$ analyzed samples, except the 5 nm thick sample, and the corresponding pure cobalt reference samples.
-The overlapping curves in red are their related simulation curves.
-The simulations were done by calculating the Xray interferences between the reflections at the different layer interfaces using the Abeles formalism\cite{Gibaud2009}.
-The parameters to adjust for each layer included in the simulation were its thickness, its complex refractive index (which is related to the electron density of the material) and the roughness of the interface with the adjacent top layer.
-The high frequency oscillations (Kiessig oscillations) in the reflectivity curves are related to the thickness of the thicker layer.
-The low frecuency modulation in amplitude of these oscillations corresponds to thinner layers which, in this case, are the silicon capping layer plus any additional layer related to segregated material.
-This low frequency modulation is different in NdCo$_{4.6}$ thin films than in pure cobalt.

-The best fits for the reflectivity curves of the cobalt films consist of a single layer of cobalt plus a capping layer of about 1.1 nm thickness with an electron density a bit higher than silicon.
-The exception to this fit is the 50 nm thick thin film which requires a top layer of 2.2 nm of a material a bit less dense than silicon, and a 1.2 nm thick interdiffusion layer.
+Figure \ref{fig_Xrflx} compares the XRR measurements of the NdCo$_{4.6}$ analyzed samples, except for the 5 nm thick sample, with the corresponding pure cobalt reference samples.
+The overlapping curves in red represent the related fitting curves.
+They have larger misfits in the thinner samples indicating a higher incertitude for the parameters obtained for those films.
+The fitting of the reflectivity curves were done by calculating the Xray interferences between the reflections at the different layer interfaces using the Abeles formalism\cite{Gibaud2009}.
+The parameters to adjust for each layer included in the simulation were its thickness, complex refractive index (which is related to the electron density of the material) and roughness/diffusion of the interface with the adjacent top layer.
+A first guess of the thickness components present in the curves was obtained from their Fourier transform.
+The high frequency oscillations (Kiessig oscillations) in the reflectivity curves are mainly related to the thickness of the thicker layer.
+The low frequency modulation in the amplitude of these oscillations corresponds to thinner layers which in this case are the silicon capping layer plus any additional layer related to segregated material.
+This low-frequency modulation is different in NdCo$_{4.6}$ thin films compared to that of pure cobalt.
+The best fits for the reflectivity curves of the cobalt films consist of a single layer of cobalt plus a capping layer of approximately 1.1 nm thickness with an electron density slightly higher than that of silicon.
+The exception to this fit is the 50 nm thick thin film which requires a top layer of 2.2 nm, which is slightly less dense than that of silicon, and a 1.2 nm thick interdiffusion layer.

-NdCo$_{4.6}$ thin films below 40 nm require a single layer on top of the alloy, as in pure Co thin films.
-However, its thickness is larger, of 3 nm.
-The roughness of its surface increases as the thickness increases.
-For thickness higher than 40 nm, simulations need two top layers.
+NdCo$_{4.6}$ thin films with thicknesses below 40 nm require a single layer on top of the alloy, as in pure Co thin films.
+However, its thickness is larger (3 nm).
+The surface roughness increased as the thickness increased.
+For thicknesses greater than 40 nm, the simulations required two top layers.
 The surface of the first of these layers is the one in contact to air.
-It is rougher and thinner (of about 1.5 nm)than the layer underneath, which is about 4 nm thick and it has a higher electron density.
+It is rougher and thinner (of about 1.5 nm) than the layer underneath, which is about 4 nm thick and it has a higher electron density.
 The roughness of the interface between these two layers is of only 3 to 4 \AA.
-The interface with NdCo$_{4.6}$ layer is rougher, of about 6 \AA, indicating some interdiffusion between layers.
+The interface with NdCo$_{4.6}$ layer is rougher, of about 6 \AA, indicating some interdiffusion between the layers.